 In addition to determining which of the responding cities and counties were operating or contemplating establishment of a drug testing program, Lazar analyzed the relationship between jurisdictional size and drug testing activity.
 As mentioned previously, participating cities and counties were chosen in one of two ways: the 50 largest cities and 50 largest counties were chosen for participation, as well as 50 other randomly selected cities and 50 other counties.
 Given that each group (of cities and of counties) was comprised of two different populations, analysis by subgroup seemed appropriate.
-In fact, a city or county's population size was found to relate significantly21 to whether it was already operating a drug testing program.
-Figure 5 depicts the rate of drug testing in large and small cities and counties.22 As can be seen, a sizable majority of large cities (80 percent) reported operating a drug testing program, while 15 percent were contemplating institution of such a program.
-Among smaller cities, only 55 percent reported operating such programs, while 33 percent had plans to test employees or applicants for drug use.
+In fact, a city or county's population size was found to relate significantly 21/ to whether it was a lready operating a drug testing program.
+Figure 2 depicts the rate of drug testing in large and small cities and counties.
+22/ As can be seen, a sizable majority of large cities (80 percent) reported operating a drug testing program.